 Fern Springs Day Use Picnic Area

-Closed — Closed to all public use until further notice.
-The gate to the picnic area is locked.
+Closed to all public use until further notice.
+This is a day-use picnic area only with no overnight camping.

 From Recreation.gov